Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Related work

-Despite several recent attempts, none of the works in the literature focused on systematically analyzing the research that studies eye-tracking data analytics in immersive VR setups considering the full processing pipeline of eye-tracking methods from pupil detection and gaze estimation to human visual attention and cognition, privacy-preserving manipulations of eye movements in such setups, and further novel research directions that should be pursued to help VR technology to be used everyday life altogether.
-In our survey, we focus on these aspects and provide a very comprehensive and systematic overview for the research community.
+Despite several recent attempts, none of the previous works have comprehensively and systematically analyzed the research on eye-tracking data analytics in VR, considering the entire processing pipeline of eye-tracking methods.
+We consider methods from pupil detection and gaze estimation to human visual attention and cognition for processing and mining eye-tracking data.
+We further explore works that investigate privacy-preserving methods for eye movements in VR setups, providing novel research directions that should be pursued to enhance the practical applications of VR.
+Considering the number of sensitive attributes that eye-tracking data can reveal, we take privacy as one of the main pillars of our paper.
+Therefore, our survey, focusing on these aspects, provides a comprehensive overview for the research community.